Ad Blocker Detected

 Our website is made possible by displaying online advertisements to our visitors.
 Please consider supporting us by disabling your ad blocker.

-Researchers have synthesized synthetic sialic acid containing two functionalities that can be incorporated into the sialylated glycans.
-This process is called as metabolic glycan labeling that has emerged as a tool to study the sialylation of various types of glycosylation.
+Researchers have synthesized synthetic sialic acid-containing two functionalities that can be incorporated into the sialylated glycans.
+This process is called metabolic glycan labeling that has emerged as a tool to study the sialylation of various types of glycosylation.

-Sialic acids are not normally present in a free form but are usually found to be incorporated into glycoproteins and glycolipids called as glycoconjugates.
-Sialic acids have a special affinity for certain types of proteins called as sialic acid binding proteins or lectins (not the glycoproteins; carbohydrate containing proteins).
-The process of interaction between sialic acid and lectin is called as oligosaccharide-lectin interaction in which sialic acid plays an important role in the recognition by the lectin.
+Sialic acids are not normally present in a free form but are usually found to be incorporated into glycoproteins and glycolipids called glycoconjugates.
+Sialic acids have a special affinity for certain types of proteins called sialic acid-binding proteins or lectins (not the glycoproteins; carbohydrate-containing proteins).
+The process of interaction between sialic acid and lectin is called oligosaccharide-lectin interaction in which sialic acid plays an important role in the recognition by the lectin.

 Reference: Journal of the American Chemical Society (Bifunctional Unnatural Sialic Acids for Dual Metabolic Labeling of Cell-Surface Sialylated Glycans)